Bugs in Quantum Computing Platforms: An Empirical Study: Related Work

 \subsection{Correctness of Quantum Computing and Other Platforms}

-Several approaches to increase the correctness of quantum computing platforms have been proposed recently. \citet{shiCertiQMostlyautomatedVerification2020} describe a verification framework to check the correctness of Qiskit's compiler passes in a semi-automatic way~\cite{shiCertiQMostlyautomatedVerification2020}. \citet{Wang2021b} use differential testing~\cite{McKeeman1998} to test several quantum computing platforms against each other.
+Several approaches to increase the correctness of quantum computing platforms have been proposed recently. \citet{shiCertiQMostlyautomatedVerification2020} describe a verification framework to check the correctness of Qiskit's compiler passes in a semi-automatic way. \citet{wangQDiffDifferentialTesting2021} use differential testing~\cite{mckeemanDifferentialTestingSoftware1998a} to test several quantum computing platforms against each other.
 The results of our study will be useful for guiding future verification and testing efforts towards components and bug patterns that are not sufficiently addressed by today's approaches.

-Beyond quantum computing platforms, other widely used platforms are subject to testing and verification approaches, e.g., in the form of compiler testing~\cite{Yang2011,EMI,Le2015,Zhang2017,compilerTestingSurvey2021}, compiler verification~\cite{Leroy2009}, or automated testing of deep learning libraries~\cite{DBLP:conf/icse/WangSSWWN21,CRADLE}.
+Beyond quantum computing platforms, other widely used platforms are subject to testing and verification approaches, e.g., in the form of compiler testing~\cite{yangFindingUnderstandingBugs2011a,EMI,leFindingDeepCompiler2015,zhangSkeletalProgramEnumeration2017,compilerTestingSurvey2021}, compiler verification~\cite{leroyFormalVerificationRealistic2009}, or automated testing of deep learning libraries~\cite{DBLP:conf/icse/WangSSWWN21,CRADLE}.
 Apart from the few existing approaches cited above, adapting these ideas to quantum computing platforms remains as a promising line of future work.